EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 *This section was reviewed by the Archivist who can be contacted at [archive@bedlamtheatre.co.uk](mailto:archive@bedlamtheatre.co.uk)*

-The Archives Subcommittee does helps remember things, if get in touch if you want:
+The Archives Subcommittee helps remember things, get in touch if you want:
 * Help recording your show
 * Help recording a timelapse of your get in
 * To see old recordings or timelapses